Tufin/oasdiff/README.md

 - python PyYAML: see https://github.com/Tufin/oasdiff/issues/94#issuecomment-1087468450
 - golang gopkg.in/yaml.v3 fails to unmarshal the oasdiff output.
 This package offers a solution: https://github.com/tliron/yamlkeys

-In such cases, consider using the `-exclude-endpoints` flag and `format json` as a workaround.
+In such cases, consider using `-exclude-elements endpoints` and `-format json` as a workaround.

 ## Breaking Changes
 Breaking changes are changes that could break a client that is relying on the OpenAPI specification.